Mahama-001/SecureFlaskApp/README.md

 # SecureFlaskApp 🔐

-A **containerized Flask web application** designed with **multiple security mechanisms** to meet the requirements of our cybersecurity project.
+ **containerized Flask web application** designed with **multiple security mechanisms** to meet the requirements of our cybersecurity project.
 Built to run in **Docker** with best practices for security, authentication, and safe deployment.

 ---